madhavlab/wissap23.madhavlab.com/wissap-cup/wissap-cup.md

 - The **end** of the **development phase** and **release of test set** will be on October 30th.
 - Every team is expected to record their **final results** (test set inference, etc.) and submit them along with a **1-page manuscript** outlining the method developed.
 - There are **restrictions** on the scale/size of the method/model, as mentioned in specific task guidelines.
-- We have planned **4 tutorials** discussing both challenges, coving topics including Background and Applications of Music Search, Existing Works in the area and much more.
+- We have planned **3 tutorials** discussing both challenges, coving topics including Background and Applications of Music Search, Existing Works in the area and much more.
 RSVP'd participants will receive invite to the talks. <a href="https://forms.office.com/r/QAjrzMJtfn" target="_blank">RSVP</a> now!
 The schedule is as follows-
-    - 12th September - Background and Introduction
+    - 12th September - Background and Introduction (Talk <a href="https://www.youtube.com/watch?v=zCLSS2I3z4s" target="_blank">here</a>.
+Slides <a href="https://iitk-my.sharepoint.com/:f:/g/personal/akshayr_iitk_ac_in/Esp5qqZpnxpKobrk0PhOpxgBOx0SwjO6z-I5coBVh8GROg" target="_blank">here</a>.)
-    - 26th September - Mathematical Foundations
+    - 2nd October - Mathematical Foundations
-    - 8th October - Existing Methods
     - 15th October - Ask the Experts
 - Submissions adhering to all competition policies shall be **ranked** based on a task-specific metric, and the **top 3 teams** shall be **invited** for **felicitation during the closing ceremony** of the winter-school program.